carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 1. Continuous checkpoints: All the intermediate results produced during the pipeline execution are automatically tracked.
 This allows you to resume its execution from the last successfully executed step, no matter what the reason was for it stopping.

+### Scripting language

+Nextflow scripts are written using a scripting language that simplifies the writing of workflows.
+Languages that are written for a specific field are called Domain Specific Languages (DSL), e.g., SQL is used to work with databases, and AWK is designed for text processing.

+In practical terms the Nextflow scripting language is an extension of the [Groovy programming language](https://groovy-lang.org/), which in turn is a super-set of the Java programming language.
+Groovy simplifies the writing of code and is more approachable than Java.
+Groovy semantics (syntax, control structures, etc) are documented [here](https://groovy-lang.org/semantics.html).

+The approach of having a simple DSL built on top of a more powerful general purpose programming language makes Nextflow very flexible.
+The Nextflow syntax can handle most workflow use cases with ease, and then Groovy can be used to handle corner cases which may be difficult to implement using the DSL.

 ### DSL2 syntax

 Nextflow (version > 20.07.1) provides a revised syntax to the original DSL, known as DSL2.
 The DSL2 syntax introduces several improvements such as modularity (separating components to provide flexibility and enable reuse), and improved data flow manipulation.
 This further simplifies the writing of complex data analysis pipelines, and enhances workflow readability, and reusability.

-To enable this feature you need the following directive at the beginning of your workflow script:
+This feature is enabled by the following directive at the beginning a workflow script:

 ~~~
 nextflow.enable.dsl=2